Discover landforms of Surwahi Social ECOESTATE Kanha

 3. Captive Water Bodies –

-Two of the best geographical treasures of SSK are the manmade pond and the well.
+Two of the best geographical treasures of SSEK are the manmade pond and the well.

 a) Pond – The plan for the future is that fishing will be introduced in the manmade pond.
 The place has been developed for providing pond-based swimming experiences to guests.
 Naturopathy treatments like mud baths will also be carried out from the pond as the homestay becomes fully operational.
 The artificially created pond is currently waterlogged largely during monsoon fed through different water channels and rivulets that crop up in rainy season.

 b) Well – The deep-bored well is a manmade wonder but no one knows about its year of formation.
 It is marked by three Indian cluster fig trees that have grown from the wall of the well.
 The trees have massive growth covering the large well and the plan is to use the trees for adventure activities.
 As of now, guests can watch and enjoy the sight of fruits falling from the trees and being fed by the roaming birds.
 The well is bordered with soil dumps from past being turned as green grass pastures.

 Limestone Kiln has been present in the premise since ages surrounded by hundreds of

 5. Sanduk Nala and its Stop Dam –